 Their racial classifications revealed notably no coloured women and blatant ‘Colonialist’ class distinction and aspirations in the captions on the back of the cards extolling an: “Egyptian – of the better classes”; “…from a noble Austrian family”; “… daughter of a government official” and the Polish ‘National Beauty’ being from the “… educated classes”: a kind of ‘Country Life Deb’ series in miniature for private acquisition and delectation of the everyman…

 Working with a premise of the eyes as the place of principal engagement Cherine Fahd has responded with her own subversive suite of images, National Types of Beauty (2017).
 The artist

 scanned the original cards and took multiple self-portraits in her studio, posed with her eyes in emulation of the direction faced and the level of focus of the individual so-called ‘Types’ in the cigarette cards.
 She substituted her own eyes into every portrait, brought the texts onto front and centre printed below each portrait, and up-sized the images to human scale.

 This series is the distaff side of You look like a…2016-2017, also currently in production.
 The binding tenet for both projects is racial classification.
 You look like a… is a series of large portraits of dark-haired bearded males in response to Western stereotyping of ‘Arab appearance’.
 It is to be exhibited with a series of smaller scale conflated portraits combining the female artist’s self-portrait of the upper portion of her face with the bearded lower area of the male.
-The images are to be published in tandem with the artist’s Plinth Piece series and an essay by Blair French as a book version appositely titled A Portrait is a Puzzle.
+The images are to be published in tandem with the artist’s Shadowing Portraits series and an essay by Blair French as a book version appositely titled A Portrait is a Puzzle.